Calibration is the last step that should be done prior to use. For this, follow the explanations below or download PDF Step 6 - Calibration.

 !
 Depending on your chosen calibration philosophy the person responsible for calibration will accept the calibration factors either on-site or remotely with the opportunity to access the airpointer using the Internet.
 To gain stable measurement values, the system should run at least five to ten minutes.

 The calibration of the airpointer is finished.
 Now you can start measuring!
-If you also would like to learn how to use 'the airpointer App' click on the button below.
+If you also would like to learn how to use 'the airpointer App', follow the next page.

 DISPOSAL AND RECYCLE OF THE AIRPOINTER